ahadas/ahadas.github.io/_posts/2020-7-4-multi-cluster-configurations.md

 # Background

 When we speak about configurations in the context of Kubernetes we typically speak about yaml files that describe how certain resources within the cluster should be defined.
 For instance, the configuration may include a URL that metrics should be sent to.
-As another example, the configuration may include the entire properties of an application to be deployed to the cluster.
+As another example, the configuration may include all the properties of an application to be deployed to the cluster.

 The GitOps paradigm promotes operating infrastructure using Git.
 A Git repository holds the state of the infrastructure and operators change the infrastructure using Git operations.
 For example, a property of one of the entities that comprise the infrastructure (e.g., a node) can be modified by modifying its corresponding resource within the Git repository (e.g., its labels).
 The GitOps paradigms becomes the common practice for managing the above mentioned configuration for Kubernetes.